 The Centre offers modern shopping and chain restaurants—skip most of it.
 The Harbourside is where you should spend your time: waterside bars, the SS Great Britain, and the city's regenerated heart.
 Clifton is posh—Georgian terraces, the Suspension Bridge, and £6 flat whites.
 Stokes Croft is grimy, artistic, and hosts the best street art in Europe.
 Don't wear your Sunday best.
 Southville and Ashton have a village feel with an emerging food scene.
 Bedminster remains working-class Bristol, changing fast, with excellent pubs and independent shops.

 The buses are unreliable and traffic is atrocious.
+First Bus operates most routes; a day ticket costs £5.50 (buy on the app).
 Walking is your friend—the city centre is compact—but the hills will punish you.
 I've seen too many tourists limping up Park Street in flip-flops.
 Pack proper shoes.

 The Harbourside: Where Bristol Began and Keeps Beginning